BrightSky-OSSDO/DSB/README.md

 4. Now is the time to make any desired changes to the code.
 5. Create an executable file (EXE) by going to `Run >> Make EXE File...` Type a name for the executable file and select `Make EXE`.

+Alternatively, if you don't want to build DSB yourself, you can just download a premade executable from the Releases page.

 # License

 DSB is released under the MIT license.